Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Introduction and the Main Theorem

-In this article, we focus on the study by S-T Yau \cite{yau} and prove that indeed an apparent horizon can form in a dynamical manner starting from a regular configuration.
-This is a new idea in the sense that we want to obtain the existence of an apparent horizon as a result of boundary effect in a Cauchy slice that is a product of evolution according to the vacuum Einstein equations \ref{eq:1}.
+In this article, we focus on the study by S-T Yau \cite{yau} and proving that indeed an MOTS can form in a dynamical manner, starting from a regular configuration.
+This is a completely new idea in the sense that we want to obtain the existence of a MOTS as a result of boundary effects in a Cauchy slice that is a product of evolution according to the vacuum Einstein equations.
+The key idea is that if a three-dimensional manifold M has a boundary with strongly positive mean curvature, the effect of this mean curvature can influence the internal geometry of $M$.
 Let us make this idea precise.
-Let $\widehat{\mathcal{M}}_{t}$ be a domain with boundary $S_{t}$ in the Cauchy slice $\mathcal{M}_{t}$.
+Let $\mathcal{M}_{t}$ be a domain with boundary $S_{t}$ in the Cauchy slice $\mathcal{M}_{t}$.
 On the Cauchy slice $\mathcal{M}_{t}$, the Einstein constraint equations

 are verified, where $h$ is the induced metric on the slice $\mathcal{M}_{t}$ and $k$ is second fundamental form of this slice.
 Here $\text{Scal}[h]$ denotes the scalar curvature of the metric $h$.
-The boundary $S_{t}$ of the domain $\widehat{\mathcal{M}}_{t}\subset \mathcal{M}_{t}$ is co-dimension $2$ in the spacetime $(\mathcal{M},g)$ and hence possesses a time-like and a spacelike second fundamental form.
+The boundary $S_{t}$ of the domain $\mathcal{M}_{t}\subset \mathcal{M}_{t}$ is co-dimension $2$ in the spacetime $(\mathcal{M},g)$ and hence possesses a time-like and a spacelike second fundamental form.
 Let $(e_{T},e_{S})$ be the orthonormal pair spanning the tangent bundle of $S_{t}$ where $e_{T}$ is time-like and $e_{S}$ is spacelike.
 We define the spacelike and timelike second fundamental form of $S_{t}$ as